+[8:56] God's glory is the same.
 The other day, I went to an Indonesian restaurant in Camberwell.
-Now, I didn't know, I wasn't sure whether the owner or the waiter was Indonesian, so when I was ready to order, I approached the waiter and said in English, can I get this one, please?
+Now, I wasn't sure whether the waiter was Indonesian.

-And the waiter just stood there and stared at me for a few seconds and then said, are you from Java?
-Java?
-No, no, no, no, no, you're from Surabaya.
+So, when I was ready to order, I approached the waiter and said in English, can I get this one, please?
+And the waiter just stared at me for a couple of seconds and then said, are you from Java?

-[9:00] And she knew straight away that I was Javanese even though I was speaking English because of my accent.
+No, no, no. You're from Surabaya.
+An exact city.
+She knew straight away that I was Javanese, even though I was speaking English, because of my accent.

 My Javanese accent is the external manifestation of my internal Javanese identity.

-and just like that, God's glory is the external manifestation of His holiness, which is a mystery to us, but we can see a glimpse of it through His glory.
+And just like that, God's glory is the external manifestation of his holiness, because his holiness is such a mystery.

-And so, we can begin to understand God's holiness by seeing how His glory is depicted in the Old Testament.
+And so, we can begin to understand God's holiness by seeing how his glory is depicted in the Old Testament.
 And it's not a coincidence that God's glory is often depicted as fire.

-Remember, in Exodus, when God's glory is seen by the Israelites, it looks like a cloud of fire over the tabernacle.
+[10:15] Remember in Exodus, when God's glory is seen by the Israelites, it looks like a cloud of fire over the tabernacle?

 Fire is actually a good image that illustrates God's holiness.
 If we look at fire, it's separate from the things around it.

 It can't be touched.

-[10:11] Everything it touches is consumed.
+Everything it touches is consumed.
 It's pure.
-But at the same time, it's also beautiful, mesmerizing, powerful, full of light, and full of life.
+Fire is also beautiful, mesmerizing, powerful, full of life, and full of light.

 Fire is a great image of God's holiness.
-Fire is to be both respected and feared and admired and enjoyed, especially on a cold day like this.
+Fire is to be both respected and feared, especially on a day like this when it's so cold.

 It's the same with God.
 God is to be respected and feared.
 His judgment is just.
 He is morally perfect.
 He is pure from sin.

-His attributes are located in an entirely different level, separated from us.
-Here in this text, when Nadab and Abihu don't respect that holiness, that separation, God's holy fire burns them.
+[11:31] His attributes are located in an entirely different level, separated from us.
+Here, when Nadab and Abihu don't respect that holiness, that separation, God's holy fire burns them.

-God's holiness is to be feared, but on the other hand, His holiness is also beautiful.
+God's holiness is to be feared.
+But on the other hand, His holiness is so beautiful.
 We can remember in Exodus, right after the Israelites worshipped the golden calf, Moses asks to see God's glory.

-[11:36] Now show me your glory.
-Remember, His glory is the external manifestation of His holiness, and God agrees to make His glory pass by Moses.
+Now show me your glory.
+Remember, His glory is the external manifestation of His holiness.
+And God agrees to make His glory pass by Moses.

 But pay attention to what happens when God shows His glory.
-He passes by Moses and makes a self-proclamation.
-The Lord, the Lord, the compassionate and gracious God, slow to anger, abounding in love and faithfulness, maintaining love to a thousand or to a thousand generations.
+He passes by Moses and makes a self-proclamation, saying, Wait, wait, wait.